 Cauliflower Riced or Mashed – Great Alternative to High Carb Potatoes

-A great alternative to starchy, higher calorie, and high carb potatoes can be cauliflower.
+A great alternative to starchy, higher calorie, and high carb potatoes can be cauliflower riced or mashed.
 But it is not very fun to eat, that is unless you rice or mash it.
-Then it becomes a great alternative to use in meals as a replacement to rice or mashed potatoes.
-Same texture but a lot less calories.
+Then it becomes a great alternative to use in meals as a replacement to white rice or mashed potatoes.
+Same texture but a lot less calories and carbs.

 Items you will need: